-San Juan streets packed with protesters demanding Puerto Rico's governor resign
+Thousands jam San Juan streets to demand Puerto Rico's governor resign

 “Puerto Rico has spoken up, not only as a strong, broad and united voice but as the right voice,” the editorial said.
 “With a gesture of nobility and humility, Governor, it is time to listen to the people.
 You have to resign.”

-Puerto Rico’s non-voting representative to the U.S. Congress as well as Democratic presidential candidates and lawmakers have called for the governor to step aside after nine days of sometimes violent protests.
+Puerto Rico’s non voting representative to the U.S. Congress as well as Democratic presidential candidates and lawmakers have called for the governor to step aside after nine days of sometimes violent protests.

-Puerto Rico House Speaker Carlos Mendez, part of Rosello’s New Progressive Party, known by the Spanish acronym PNP, appointed an independent panel on Friday to investigate whether the chats warranted impeachment.
+Puerto Rico House Speaker Carlos Mendez, part of Rosselló’s New Progressive Party, appointed an independent panel on Friday to investigate whether the chats warranted impeachment.

 The political turmoil comes at a critical stage in the island’s bankruptcy process as it tries to restructure some $120 billion in debt and pension obligations.